Edgware Primary School

 Under the Education Act 2002 (section 175), school must make arrangements to safeguard and promote welfare of children.

-Parents/Carers should know that the law (Children Act 1989) requires all school staff to pass on infromation which gives rise to a concern about a child's welfare, including risk from neglect, physical, emotional or sexual abuse.
+Parents/Carers should know that the law (Children Act 1989) requires all school staff to pass on information which gives rise to a concern about a child's welfare, including risk from neglect, physical, emotional or sexual abuse.

-Edgware Primary School is fully committed to safeguarding the welfare of all children and young people by taking all reasonable steps to protect them from neglect, physical, sexual or emotional harm.
 Paid staff and volunteers will at all times show respect and understanding for the rights, safety and welfare of our service users and conduct themselves in a way that reflect the principles of our organisation.

 We will do this by: